Coronavirus digest: Vaccinations in Germany will take 'over a year' | DW | 02.12.2020

 "If you can administer shots on 150,000 to 200,000 people a day, so on five or six days a week – assuming vaccines are available and people are willing to be vaccinated – then you can calculate how long it will take," Thomas Mertens, head of STIKO, Germany's expert panel on vaccine use, told the Rheinische Post.
 "Then you would need 100 days to vaccinate 15 million people."

-Germany is currently preparing vaccination centers across the country, so that it can start offering the shots as soon as a vaccine is approved in Europe.
+Germany is currently preparing vaccination centers across the country so it can start offering the shots as soon as a vaccine is approved in Europe.

 Read more:Coronavirus: Germany to create 19 medical storage facilities for future emergencies